 Many medicines for asthma, emphysema, and other respiratory diseases are already given by inhalation.
-In three other studies in our group, TB041, TB043 and TB044 we have also given BCG to volunteers by aerosol inhalation with no safety concerns.
+In three other studies conducted by our research group, TB041, TB043 and TB044 we have given BCG to volunteers by aerosol inhalation with no safety concerns.